-If it is anticipated that an application for Bridge Improvement Grant funds will be submitted, this must show up in your project list.
+If it is anticipated that an application for Bridge Improvement Grant funds will be submitted, this must show up in the project list.
 Bridge Improvement Grants will include Preliminary Engineering Grants, Bridge Preservation Grants and Bridge Replacement/Rehabilitation Grants.
-Enter the proposed project in the year you anticipate expending most of the funds.
-For Preliminary Engineering, that would be the year you anticipate hiring a consultant to do the survey, structure sizing, and hydraulic analyses.
+Enter the proposed project in the year fund expenditure is anticipated.
+For Preliminary Engineering, that would be the year you anticipate for hiring a consultant to do the survey, structure sizing, and hydraulic analyses.
 In most cases this will be the date at the top of the application form.
-For Bridge Preservation or Replacement/Rehabilitation projects, it is the year you plan on letting and constructing a project.
+For Bridge Preservation or Replacement/Rehabilitation projects, it is the planned construction year.
 If the project is expected to be let to bids in the fall, but the expenditure of funds will be in the following summer, use the year when most of the funds are anticipated to be spent.
 Equipment is often a large portion of the Transportation budget and should also be considered when evaluating project selections.